labordep/PharoNetatmoAPI/README.md

 Pharo Netatmo API implementation for Legrand Netatmo products.

-You cannnot access data directly from the devices : it is not possible for the moment.
+You cannot access data directly from the devices : it is not possible for the moment.
 The only way to access the data and the devices is via the Netatmo Cloud.

 ## Installing